Join UW Bioengineering in Inventing the Future of Medicine!

 At UW Bioengineering, students make new discoveries which lead to biomedical innovation.
 Graduates pursue diverse careers and leadership roles in industry, academia and medicine.
 Our partnership with UW’s highly regarded medical school and the College of Engineering allows UW Bioengineering students to access an impressive list of engineering and medical faculty.
 In addition, UW Bioengineering’s close proximity to global health organizations and clinical care in Seattle – including a Level I Trauma and Burn center, a VA Hospital and a children’s hospital – provides our students with opportunities to obtain real-world experience translating research into bedside technology.

 UW Bioengineering’s graduate programs include the Master of Science (M.S.) in Bioengineering and the Doctor of Philosophy (Ph.D.) in Bioengineering.
-UW Bioengineering also offers a B.S./M.S. option designed for those students who will be completing a Bachelor of Science in Bioengineering at UW to continue their project as a project as part of a Master of Science degree program in Bioengineering.
+UW Bioengineering also offers a B.S./M.S. option, enabling B.S.
+Bioengineering students from UW to complete their project as a Master’s student.